Training and Procurement

 Some examples of training and procurement opportunities under the agreement include:

-- 15 Okanagan Nation members were funded to receive NRTG/NVIT Environmental Technician Certification Program.
+- 15 Syilx/Okanagan Nation members were funded to receive NRTG/NVIT Environmental Technician Certification Program.

-- 7 Okanagan Nation members were funded to participate in the Construction Craft Worker Trades Program (Red Seal trade), from Sept 12 – Dec 16, 2016.
+- 7 Syilx/Okanagan Nation members were funded to participate in the Construction Craft Worker Trades Program (Red Seal trade), from Sept 12 – Dec 16, 2016.

-- 15 Okanagan Nation members were funded to receive a certification in NRTG Biogeoclimatic Ecosystem Classification & Terrestrial Ecosystem Mapping Training, June 1 -2, 2017.
+- 15 Syilx/Okanagan Nation members were funded to receive a certification in NRTG Biogeoclimatic Ecosystem Classification & Terrestrial Ecosystem Mapping Training, June 1 -2, 2017.

-- Okanagan Nation members received training in First Aid, UTV and ATV training through various BC Hydro projects.
+- Syilx/Okanagan Nation members received training in First Aid, UTV and ATV training through various BC Hydro projects.

 - Dedicated, full-time Project Coordinators (Okanagan members) hired to support engagement with BC Hydro on mega projects (see below)